dudeperf3ct/dudeperf3ct.github.io/_posts/2019-04-13-Power-of-GAN.md

 Of course, you can't implement all of them.
 So, let's steal some of the results from all sort of cool GANs.

 In next post, we will do something <span class='yellow'>different</span>.
 We will attempt to dissect any one or two papers.
 Any suggestions?
 So, let's call that Paper dissection.
+And further build a text recognizer application and deploy it for fun.
+A lot to come, a lot of fun!

 <span class='orange'>Happy Learning!</span>